-Step 1: To do the glitter border, I mixed together Mod Podge and gold glitter.
+Step 1: To do the glitter border, I mixed together Mod Podge and glitter.
 (A glitter glue pen would be much easier.
-I definitely need to get some!
-If you do have a glitter pen, you can skip this step.)
+I need to get some!
+If you do have a glitter pen, skip this step.)
 Begin with about a dime sized dab of glue.
 I use an old bottle cap that I use to mix paints.
 Add a good amount of glitter to the glue and mix it together.
 It might look weird while its wet, but as long as you have a clear drying glue, it will look fine when it’s dry.

 Step 5: Gluing on the little presents is similar to the snowflakes.
 Because the presents are a bit thicker than the snowflakes, I add a pretty generous amount of glue to the back to make sure they won’t fall off.

-Step 6: Once the present is dry, I add two thin layers of Mod Podge over the whole thing to keep it sealed and safe from becoming damaged.
+Step 6: Once the present is dry, I add two thin layers of Mod Podge over the whole thing to keep it sealed and safe from being damaged.
 This will help seal the glitter, snowflakes, and present so they are secure.
 Just make sure to let it dry between layers.

 Step 7: All that’s left is to add string!
 I chose to do a thin twine to make them look a little rustic.
 The hearts I used already had holes cut into them to make this step much easier.
 Like all my ornaments, I tie the string into a little bow, and add adhesive to the knot of the bow to keep it from coming undone.

 Now your ornament is finished!
 There are so many different options with these little hearts.
 It’s fun to play around and see what you like!
 Below is a photo of mine once finished.
-I also have descriptions of the supplies needed and where you can get them.

 Thanks for checking out my last ornament idea of the season!
 My apologies for it being a bit last minute.
 Wishing you all a good weekend and a happy holiday! 🎄